behnamasadi/mastering-xml/README.md

 </shop>
 ```
 ## XPath
-XPath is made of a path like syntax similar to directory structures, `/, //, ., .., etc.` to select nodes or node-sets in an XML document.
+XPath is made of a path with the syntax similar to directory structures in Unix-like operating systems, `/, //, ., .., etc.` to select nodes or node-sets in an XML document.
 It is a language for navigating in XML documents.
 <!-- In XPath, there are seven kinds of nodes: element, attribute, text, namespace, processing-instruction, comment, and document nodes.
 -->